pandoc-jp/pandoc-doc-ja/users-guide.rst

    pandoc --highlight-style my.theme

-If you are not satisfied with the built-in highlighting, or you want highlight a language that isn’t supported, you can use the ``--syntax-definition`` option to load a `KDE-style XML syntax definition file`_.
+If you are not satisfied with the built-in highlighting, or you want to highlight a language that isn’t supported, you can use the ``--syntax-definition`` option to load a `KDE-style XML syntax definition file`_.
 Before writing your own, have a look at KDE’s